Chart Color Schemes

 Employment

-As of June 2025, 2,280 residents are employed, with an unemployment rate 1.2% lower than Rest of Tas.'s 3.9%.
-Workforce participation is at 59.8%, compared to Rest of Tas.'s 55.7%.
-Dominant employment sectors include agriculture, forestry & fishing, manufacturing, and accommodation & food.
-Agriculture, forestry & fishing is particularly specialized, with an employment share 4.0 times the regional level.
+Unemployment rate was 2.8% in the past year with an estimated employment growth of 2.3%.
+As of June 2025, 2,280 residents were employed, with unemployment at 1.2% below Rest of Tas.'s rate of 3.9%, and workforce participation at 59.8%.
+Dominant sectors include agriculture, forestry & fishing, manufacturing, and accommodation & food.
+The area specializes in agriculture, forestry & fishing, with an employment share four times the regional level.

-Conversely, health care & social assistance has lower representation at 6.7% versus the regional average of 16.5%.
-Local employment opportunities appear limited based on Census working population vs resident population data.
-Between June 2024 and June 2025, employment levels increased by 2.3%, while labour force rose by 2.4%, keeping unemployment broadly stable.
-In contrast, Rest of Tas. saw employment contract by 0.5% and labour force fall by 0.6%.
-State-level data to Sep-25 shows TAS employment grew by 0.77%, adding 1,170 jobs, with a state unemployment rate of 4.3%.
-This compares favourably to the national unemployment rate of 4.5% and outpaces the national average employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to North West's employment mix suggests local growth of approximately 4.2% over five years and 10.1% over ten years, though these are simple extrapolations for illustrative purposes and do not consider localized population projections.
+Conversely, health care & social assistance is lower at 6.7% compared to the regional average of 16.5%.
+Employment opportunities locally may be limited, as indicated by Census working population vs resident population count.
+In the 12 months prior, employment increased by 2.3%, labour force by 2.4%, with unemployment remaining unchanged.
+This contrasts with Rest of Tas., where employment contracted by 0.5%, labour force fell by 0.6%, and unemployment fell marginally.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across sectors.
+Applying these projections to North West's employment mix suggests local growth of approximately 4.2% over five years and 10.1% over ten years.

 Frequently Asked Questions - Employment